Fateh Mohammad Malik

-Fateh Mohammad Malik, (فتح محمد ملک ALA-LC: born 1936) is a Pakistani literary critic, linguist and a scholar.
+Fateh Muhammad Malik, (فتح محمد ملک ALA-LC: born 1936) is a Pakistani literary critic, linguist and a scholar.
 He has authored several books including an essay "Iqbal Inspired Humour: A Note on Parodies by Selected Urdu Poets" published in Of Clowns and Gods, Brahmans and Babus - Humour in South Asian Literatures.

 Iqbal had a key influence on him and he wrote at least six books on him including his book Iqbal's reconstruction of Muslim political thought published by University of Leicester, England.
 His major work while working for National Language Authority was a five-volume book on the origin of Urdu as a language.

-Career
+Early life and education

+Fateh Muhammad Malik was born on June 18, 1936, in the village of Tehi near Talagang, Punjab region of British India (now Talagang District, Punjab, Pakistan).
+He grew up in a modest household where his father worked as a schoolteacher, and education was highly valued.

+He received his early education at a government school in Talagang, later attending Government College Attock and earning a master's degree in Urdu literature from Gordon College, Rawalpindi, where he was awarded a gold medal for academic distinction.

+In his autobiography, Aashiyana-i-Ghurbat Se Ashiyan Dar Ashiyan (2023), Malik recounts his early struggles and achievements, emphasizing the challenges of growing up in an underdeveloped area with limited academic opportunities.

+Political career

+From a young age, Malik was politically conscious; at the age of ten, he supported the Muslim League, even though most people in his area favored the Indian National Congress.
+This political awareness deeply influenced his lifelong engagement with the ideas of Allama Iqbal and the ideological basis of Pakistan.

+Later, Malik would get close to Zulfikar Ali Bhutto, who personally requested him to edit the daily Mussawaat around the 1970 general election, both sharing the common ideology of Islamic socialism, while later Malik would become a press secretary to Hanif Ramay, also a PPP politician and the Chief Minister of Punjab for 1974-1975.

+Academic career

+Malik began writing literary criticism in 1961, contributing to respected Urdu journals such as Humayun and Mehr-i-Neemroz.
+Inspired by prominent critics like Hasan Askari and Saleem Ahmed, he developed a distinct critical voice.

-Malik is the chairman of the National Language Authority.
+He's the chairman of the National Language Authority.
 He served as Rector of the International Islamic University, Islamabad until 2012 when he was sacked by then President Zardari under pressureof from the Saudi government.
 Before being sacked from his post, he criticized Saudi Arabia's practices as uncivilized and anti-women during a seminar.

 He also served this university as a dean of the faculty of languages, literature and humanities.

 Before starting his career in Pakistan, he taught at Columbia University, Heidelberg University, Humboldt University and Saint Petersburg University for ten years.